verbal-autopsy-software/website/content/authors/6_Yue/_index.md

 - Research Team
 ---

-I am a Ph.D. candidate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
-I am a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).
-I am also working as a GRA with NCACI (Nationwide Center for Advanced Consumer Insight), where I am gaining experience as a data scientist for [Nationwide](https://www.nationwide.com/).

-My advisor is [Sam Clark](http://www.samclark.net/) and I am also part of the [openVA](http://openva.net/) team.

-My research interest includes fertility, mortality, and inequality.
-I use methods that are broadly bound by computational social science to collect and analyze data for my research.
-Network analysis, NLP, machine learning, computer vision, and deep learning are some of the methods I am actively engaged with in my research.
+I am a graduate student in Department of Sociology at The Ohio State University, with multidisciplinary training and working experience in demography, epidemiology, population health, applied statistics and clinical medicine.
+My research involves development of population health statistics and demographic methodologies, estimation of disease burden and health disparities, health programs monitoring and evaluation, and the evidence-based practices in public health and medicine, primarily focusing on low- and middle- income countries (LMICs) and vulnerable populations.

 [Personal Website](https://eungangchoi.com/)